 Ethical Practice and Legislation - 20 hours

-This course emphasizes the personal application of a problem-solving approach to ethical dilemmas and encourages active learning as the student increases their understanding about ethics in their work setting.
+Emphasizes the personal application of a problem-solving approach to ethical dilemmas and encourages active learning as the student increases their understanding about ethics in their work setting.

 Indigenous Studies - 20 hours